Explore Jobs

 Dear Mr. Doe,

-My name is Jane Smith and I am currently pursuing a Bachelor’s Degree in Political Science at State University.
-I would like to formally apply for ABC Organization’s Summer at the Senate program for the 2022 year.
+My name is Jane Smith, and I am currently pursuing a Bachelor’s Degree in Political Science at State University.
+I wish to formally apply for ABC Organization’s Summer at the Senate program for the upcoming year.

-I would love the opportunity to study with ABC Organization because I have admired your work, particularly in engaging minority communities to vote.
-As a political science student and potential future legislator, I care deeply about ensuring Americans can enact their right to vote.
-I would love to learn from ABC Organization through your hands-on and immersive summer program.
+I am drawn to ABC Organization because of your impactful work in mobilizing minority communities to vote.
+As a political science student and aspiring legislator, I am passionate about ensuring every citizen’s right to vote.
+Participating in your immersive summer program would be a valuable opportunity for me.

-Thank you for considering my candidacy and I hope to get the opportunity to work with ABC Organization this coming summer.
+Thank you for considering my application.
+I look forward to the opportunity to work with ABC Organization this summer.
 Please feel free to contact me with any questions.
-I look forward to hearing from you.

 Sincerely,